jckleiner/config/dotfiles/intellij/README.md

  * Consolas and Consolas bold Font

 ### Be Aware
-Intellij did not set the working directory path correctly for 2 modules inside a project.
+IntelliJ did not set the working directory path correctly for 2 modules inside a project.
 This led to the app not finding files (e.g. ../content/whitelabel/de/index).
 The fix was to edit the run config -> Set the working directory again for each module.
  * Set the spring profiles for each project